 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

 Is your dog suffering from a condition or illness that might require an x-ray?
-At South Wilton Veterinary Group, we offer a wide range of diagnostic tools and tests to help our experience team of veterinarians diagnose your dog's health issues.
+At South Wilton Veterinary Group, we offer a wide range of diagnostic tools and tests to help our experienced team of veterinarians diagnoses your dog's health issues.
 Contact us today to book an appointment!

 Looking for a vet in South Wilton?